Are You Stressed About Your Child’s Development? 4 Tips to Find Calm

 Keep in mind, too, that kids develop at different rates.
 Whether it’s their physical growth, taking their first steps, saying their first words, or riding a bike, each child is unique and has their own timeline.

 With that being said, there is a point at which a child’s development may be considered delayed.
 But that doesn’t have to be a cause for anxiety.
 Understanding the expected milestones for your child’s age can help you know when to talk with your pediatrician.
 Ask whether your child could benefit from an evaluation for speech and language.
-If it turns out that your child has a speech delay, don’t want to start speech therapy.
+If it turns out that your child has a speech delay, don’t wait to start speech therapy.
 Remember that you’re doing the right thing in starting intervention early!
 And concerns about your child’s development shouldn't overshadow the joy you find in your relationship with them.

 Stress less with these 4 tips